alkem-io/virtual-contributor-engine-guidance/README.md

 The microservice expects a RabbitMQ server to be available on the specified host with no authentication requirements and the default port 5672.

+*note: there is an earlier (outdated) RESTful implementation available at https://github.com/alkem-io/poc-genai-api/tree/http-api

 ### Docker
 The following command can be used to build the container from the Docker CLI:
 `docker build -t genai-api . `